Anomalous-hydrodynamic analysis of charge-dependent elliptic flow in heavy-ion collisions

-We calculate $\Delta v_2^\pm$ as a function of $A_\pm$ through different initial charge distributions by changing $\mu_0$ as a parameter, which controls the initial charge fluctuation.
-The function $\Delta v_2^\pm(A_\pm)$ is a key quantity to exhibit the signal of anomalous transports.
+We calculate $\Delta v_2^\pm$ as a function of $A_\pm$ through different initial charge distributions by changing $c$ as a parameter which controls the initial charge fluctuation. $\Delta v_2^\pm(A_\pm)$ is a key quantity in the discussion of the signals of anomalous transports.
 Recently, the characteristic linear dependence of $\Delta v_2^\pm$ on $A_\pm$, $\Delta v_2^\pm = 2 r_e A_\pm + O (A_\pm ^2)$, is argued to be one of the possible signals of the anomalous transport \cite{Burnier:2011bf,Burnier:2012ae}.
 The experimental data also show the same tendency \cite{Wang:2012qs,Ke:2012qb}.
-However, according to the simulation of anomalous hydrodynamics, we conclude that the linear tendency cannot be regarded as a direct consequence of anomalous transports since it is present even when we switch off the anomaly constant \footnote{ In Ref.~\cite{Bzdak:2013yla}, it is pointed out that the linear tendency can be reproduced by considering the limited acceptance of experimental facilities \cite{Bzdak:2013yla}, which is a different mechanism from the one found in the current work. }.
+However, according to the simulation of anomalous hydrodynamics, we conclude that the linear tendency cannot be regarded as a direct consequence of anomalous transports, at least for $A_\pm >0$, since it is present even when we switch off the anomalous effects (namely, taking $C=0$ in the EOMs) \footnote{ In Ref.~\cite{Bzdak:2013yla}, it is pointed out that the linear tendency can be reproduced by an event-by-event hydrodynamic model which incorporates the limited acceptance of detectors, local charge conservation, and rapidity dependence of $v_2$.
+This is another mechanism to produce linear dependence of $\Delta v_2^\pm$ on $A_{\pm}$. }.